I do not believe in the afterlife, but I'll pack some extra underwear just in case."

-There are many types of shorts in sporting goods stores, and on the tatami, one does not want to appear as a beginner who has been signed up to the wrong boxing club!
+There are many types of shorts in sporting goods stores, and on the tatami, one does not want to appear like a beginner who has been signed up to the wrong boxing club!

-And yes, avoid buying an English boxing short if you join a Chinese martial arts club or MMA boxing.
+And yes, avoid buying English boxing shorts if you join a Chinese martial arts club or MMA boxing.

 And which brand to favour?
 With so many brands to choose from it can quickly become confusing!

 Is it necessary to buy a brand?
 No need to buy a Venum short if you know that Domyos shorts, which are much cheaper, can do the trick.

 On the web, there are many boxing equipment sites!
 Choose wisely and a little time will go a long way towards a great bargain!
 Remember that those shorts will be with you for a long time!

 One can only advise buying his boxing equipment in his boxing club.
 But since we are rational agents who like to compare prices, here is a small comparative price of shorts on the internet.

 Many of these stores will also carry Jump ropes, Mouthguards and Shin guards and Boxing helmets: